adilanwar2399/ESBMC-ibmc/README.md

 The names of the Python scripts directly link them with the pipelines discussed in the paper.
 The folder also contains a pair of Python scripts `Prompt_Examples.py` and `Prompt_Examples_2.py`.
 These are used by the pipeline scripts, but can be ignored by users of the repository.
 We discuss how to run the pipelines below.

-Note: The Pipeline_7_Multiple_Loops.py pipeline uses a modified prompt and the temperature of 0.3 to generate successful results - further testing on all the code2inv benchmarks is needed.
+Note: The Pipeline_7_Multiple_Loops.py pipeline uses a modified prompt and the temperature of 0.3 to generate successful results - further testing on all the code2inv benchmarks is underway.

 # Obtaining ESBMC and Vampire